 Will & Testament

 Ensure that your last will & testament is up to date.
-I know this isn’t something we want to think about when embarking on a road trip, but it is most definitely an essential.
-Any type of travel comes with inherent risks and to pretend that it doesn’t is simply foolish.
+I know this isn’t something we want to think about when embarking on a road trip, but it’s definitely essential.
+Any travel comes with inherent risks, and pretending it doesn’t is simply foolish.

 Medical Insurance

 Nothing is worse than not having a plaster handy when a knee is scraped.
-We tend to keep our first aid kit underneath the passenger seat for easy access if needed.
+We keep our first aid kit under the passenger seat for easy access if needed.

 – Plasters